wxy20850606/wxy20850606.github.io/content/posts/2025/08/pressure-to-awareness.md

 ---

-## 1. Awareness & Observation
+## 1. Observation

 The first step is simply to notice.
 I said to myself: *“This is pressure.”*
 Then I switched into the observer’s seat — watching how I was handling it without being consumed by it.

 I observed the body signals: my thoughts scattering, my inability to focus, my mind wandering in all directions.
 This wandering was not random — it was pulled forward into imagined futures, outcomes I could not yet control.

-As I stayed with awareness, I noticed something deeper: one pressure often triggered another.
+As I stayed with observation, I noticed something deeper: one pressure often triggered another.
 The moment I worried about one outcome, my mind quickly called up a chain of additional worries.
 They multiplied like echoes in a cave.

-Awareness is not about stopping these echoes; it is about seeing them clearly.
+Observation is not about stopping these echoes; it is about seeing them clearly.
 By observing without judgment, I broke the cycle.
 The act of watching was already a form of coping.

 ---